-Features include an elevated path to bridge the Florida Canyon between Florida and Alabama streets, buffered bike lanes, crosswalks, and traffic calming features designed to make Robinson Avenue more pleasant for everyone – people who walk, bike, and live there.
+Features include an elevated path to bridge the Florida Canyon between Florida and Alabama streets, buffered bike lanes, crosswalks, and traffic calming features designed to make Robinson Avenue more pleasant for everyone – people who walk, bike, and drive.
 View the project's fact sheet in English and en Español.

 The Robinson Bikeway is one of seven segments planned as part of the North Park | Mid-City Bikeways, which will add approximately 13 miles of bike boulevards and protected bikeways and connect the North Park and Mid-City neighborhoods.
 The project will help fulfill the vision laid out in the San Diego Regional Bike Plan to make riding a bike a safer and more convenient choice for everyday travel.
 The North Park | Mid-City Bikeways project is a vital part of the regional bike network, GO by BIKE, and a high-priority project funded through the Regional Bike Plan Early Action Program.

 SANDAG, as lead agency under the California Environmental Quality Act, has adopted a Final Mitigated Negative Declaration (MND) for the Robinson Avenue Bikeway project.
-Final design is scheduled to occur in from 2016 to 2019, while construction is scheduled to begin in 2019 and end in 2020.
+Final design is scheduled to occur from 2016 to 2020, while construction is scheduled to begin in 2020 and end in 2021.

 401 B Street, Suite 800, San Diego, CA 92101